 Work on the bridge or substructure would occur within the existing footprint of the bridge.
-Widening required for the upgraded bridge railing would occur within the existing ROW.
+Widening required for the upgraded bridge railings would occur within the existing ROW.

-The Project is anticipated to require an approximately 15,250-square-foot (0.39 acre) temporary construction easement (TCE) for staging at the Black Point Boat Launch parking lot during construction.
-The Project is also anticipated to require an approximately 33,540-square-foot (0.77 acre) TCE for use of the Black Point Boat Launch, for loading and unloading of barges for work within the Petaluma River.
-The Black Point Boat Launch would be temporarily closed to the public during barge loading and unloading activities.
+The Project is anticipated to require an approximately 33,540-square-foot (0.77 acre) TCE from SLC and Marin County Parks for use of portions of the Black Point Boat Launch, for loading and unloading of barges for work within the Petaluma River.
+Portions of the Black Point Boat Launch would be temporarily closed to the public during barge-loading and unloading activities.